galaxyproject/training-material/topics/admin/tutorials/tus/tutorial.md

 zenodo_link: ""
 questions:
 objectives:
+  - Setup TUSd
-  - Setup TUSd and configure Galaxy to use it to process uploads
+  - Configure Galaxy to use it to process uploads
 time_estimation: "30M"
 key_points:
+  - Use TUS to make uploads more efficient, especially for large uploads over unstable connections.
 contributors:
+  - mvdbeek
   - hexylena
-  - mvdbeek
   - lldelisle
 subtopic: features
 requirements: